 If you spend a lot of time in the kitchen, you’re probably familiar with cayenne pepper.
 But have you ever tried the pepper from which this spice originates?
 The real thing is even better than the spice!
 This pepper is a beloved variety of the Capsicum annum plant.
 You probably are very familiar with this pepper species not only because of cayenne, but also because of the jalapeno, pimento, and even the bell pepper.

 The Origins of the Cayenne Pepper

-The cayenne pepper is native to South America but was brought to Europe by Columbus in the 1400s.
+This pepper is native to South America but was brought to Europe by Columbus in the 1400s.
 Today, many of these peppers still grow in South America, although you can commonly find them in India, Mexico, parts of Africa, and the United States.
 Basically, these peppers will grow in any tropical or sub-tropical region where you plant them.

 There is some disagreement about how this pepper got its name.
 Most people acknowledge that the name is related to the capital of French Guiana, which is also named Cayenne.
 However, people disagree on which name came first: the pepper or the city.
 Whatever the case is, this pepper has been around, bringing joy (and tears) to people for thousands of years.
 Everyone knows this pepper as the cayenne today, but it’s also gone by a few other names.
 The Bird’s Beak, Chilliepin, Guinea Pepper, and even the mad pepper are all variations on the cayenne pepper’s name.